Differences Between FBT Splitter and PLC Splitter

 FBT splitter is based on traditional technology to weld several fibers together from the side of the fiber.
 Fibers are aligned by heating for a specific location and length.
 Because the fused fibers are very fragile, they are protected by a glass tube made of epoxy and silica powder.
 And then a stainless steel tube covers the inner glass tube and is sealed by silicon.
 As technology continues developing, the quality of FBT splitter is very good and it can be applied in a cost-effective way.
 The following table shows the advantages and disadvantages of FBT splitter.

 FBT splitter only supports three wavelengths: 850nm, 1310nm, and 1550nm, which makes its inability to work on other wavelengths.
 The PLC splitter can support wavelengths from 1260 to 1650nm.
 The adjustable range of wavelength makes PLC splitter suitable for more applications.

 Splitting ratio is decided by the inputs and outputs of an optical cable splitter.
 The maximum split ratio of FBT splitter is up to 1:32, which means one or two inputs can be split into an output maximum of 32 fibers at a time.
 However, the split ratio of PLC splitter is up to 1:64 - one or two inputs with an output maximum of 64 fibers.
 Besides, FBT splitter is customizable, and the special types are 1:3, 1:7, 1:11, etc. But PLC splitter is non-customizable, and it has only standard versions like 1:2, 1:4, 1:8, 1:16, 1:32, and so on.

 The signal processed by FBT splitters cannot be split evenly due to a lack of management of the signals, so its transmission distance can be affected.
-However, PLC splitter can support equal splitter ratios for all branches, so it is more stable.
+However, PLC splitter can support equal splitter ratios for all branches, which can ensure a more stable optical transmission.